Skip to content Accessibility statement

 Study area Session details Location

-Biology Members of our Biology community look forward to introducing the Masters courses offered by the department and an informal Q&A, before providing a tour of the building and facilities.
+Biology Members of York’s Biology community look forward to introducing prospective students to the Masters courses available before an informal Q&A and tour of the building and facilities.
 B/M/023, Department of Biology, Zone 1, Campus West

 Part of the School for Business and Society